Online Matching in Geometric Random Graphs: Algorithm

 The methods employed to relate the discrete process to the differential equation, albeit similar in spirit, now differ for maximal cardinality matching and metric matching.
-The proofs are separated into two different subsections.
+The proofs are separated into two different paragraphs. \paragraph{Maximum cardinality matching} The following proposition is obtained by applying the differential equation method (DEM, see Appendix \ref{app:Wormald}) on the discretized graphs.